Muddy Creek Farm and Ranch

 Midvale delivers water to the farm at a head gate from its canal system.
 Midvale has ditch riders that ensure proper delivery of water.

 Muddy Creek is currently being operated as an alfalfa and grain operation together with a livestock operation.
-Aftermath feed and the rangeland make the livestock operation possible (approx. 200 mature cows and calves) but not required.
+Aftermath feed and the rangeland make the livestock operation possible (approx. 200 mature cows and calves have been carried on the ranch with supplemental feed).
 The farm could be operated strictly for cash commodity production leaving the aftermath feed to enhanced wildlife habitat or to rent to a livestock operator.
-See attachment for production yields and income on a three year average.

 The area has capable tenants available to rent on a crop share basis as well operators from outside the area whom would be interested in a turnkey cash lease of land, buildings and improvements.